Bill Mauldin: World War II

-Shortly after returning to Phoenix in 1940, Mauldin enlisted in the Arizona National Guard.
+Shortly after returning to Phoenix in 1940, Mauldin enlisted in Company D, 120th Quartermaster Regiment, of the Arizona National Guard, at Phoenix, Arizona.
 His division, the 45th Infantry Division, was federalized just two days later.
 While in the 45th, Mauldin volunteered to work for the unit's newspaper, drawing cartoons about regular soldiers or "dogfaces".
 Eventually he created two cartoon infantrymen, Willie and Joe, who represented the average American GI.

 During July 1943, Mauldin's cartoon work continued when, as a sergeant of the 45th Infantry Division's press corps, he landed with the division in the invasion of Sicily and later in the Italian campaign.
 Mauldin began working for Stars and Stripes, the American soldiers' newspaper; as well as the 45th Division News, until he was officially transferred to the Stars and Stripes in February 1944.
 Egbert White, editor of the Stars and Stripes, encouraged Mauldin to syndicate his cartoons and helped him find an agent.
 By March 1944, he was given his own jeep, in which he roamed the front, collecting material.
 He published six cartoons a week.
 His cartoons were viewed by soldiers throughout Europe during World War II, and were also published in the United States.
 The War Office supported their syndication, not only because they helped publicize the ground forces but also to show the grim side of war, which helped show that victory would not be easy.
 While in Europe, Mauldin befriended a fellow soldier-cartoonist, Gregor Duncan, and was assigned to escort him for a time.
 (Duncan was killed at Anzio in May 1944.)